-- A master's degree from an institution fully accredited by one of the recognized accrediting agencies; - 2.
-A Class AA teaching certificate, or its equivalent, and a Master's degree in a related field; (Students applying to the Ed.S. program may be exempt from this requirement provided they meet special prerequisite requirements.) - A grade point average of 3.25 on coursework completed for the master's degree. - A satisfactory score on a nationally recognized, standardized test of verbal skills. - Three years of school related work experience (for Educational Administration and Supervision).
+- 1. A master's degree from an institution fully accredited by one of the recognized accrediting agencies; - 2.
+A Class AA teaching certificate, or its equivalent, and a Master's degree in a related field; - 3.
+A grade point average of 3.25 on coursework completed for the master's degree. - 4.
+A satisfactory score on a nationally recognized, standardized test of verbal skills. - 5.
+Two years of school related work experience (for Educational Administration and Supervision).